AdobeDocs/analytics.en/help/components/dimensions/time-spent-per-visit.md

 This dimension is visit-based, meaning that the value applies to every hit within the visit and doesn't change.
 Compare this dimension to [Time spent on page](time-spent-on-page.md), which is a hit-based dimension.

+This dimension is related to the [Average time spent on site](../metrics/average-time-on-site.md) dimension.

 ## Populate this dimension with data

 This dimension works out of the box for all implementations.
 If a report suite contains data, this dimension works.